jdelgit/txml/README.md

 The **products** object is a _generator_ of all matched instances of the tag **controller**.
 The results can only be accessed once.
 If the results require multiple accesses then the generator should be converted to a list.
+If no parameters are passed to the method, the entire xml-source will be returned in the

 ```python